squaremo/starling/docs/rfc/0002-dependencies.md

 #### Scenarios where dependence is a useful mechanism

-**[DEFINITION] I need the custom resource definitions to have been applied before I can create my custom resources**
+**[COMPLETION] I need the custom resource definitions to have been created before I can create my custom resources**

 This is a direct tail-to-head dependence; the resources cannot be defined until the Kubernetes API server knows about their types.
 Retries will probably be enough to get things working eventually.

+The more general case is that the dependency must have finished running before the dependent can be applied; for example, the dependency is a job that creates certificates for use by the dependent.

 **[AVAILABILITY] My app will start more quickly and smoothly if `service A` is up and running before `service B` is started**